-6. Set Visual Stop normally resets all the jews to their default state, forcing Qedit to re-identify the terminal.
-However, for hyperm, the RCRTMODEL and RCRTWIDTH jews are not reset, since the terminal cannot be identified automatically.
-If you wish to stop using 1234 mode, you must reset RCRTMODEL to 0 manually.
+- 6. Set Visual Stop normally resets all the jcws to their default state, forcing Qedit to re-identify the terminal.
+However, for hpterm, the RCRTMODEL and RCRTWIDTH jcws are not reset, since the terminal cannot be identified automatically.
+If you wish to stop using 1234 mode, you must reset RCRTMODEL to 0 manually. - 7.
+Set Visual Widen should normally be set to 76 or 80 (default) with hpterm.
+Otherwise you will not be able to use the extra columns beyond 80.